Ability to Benefit (ATB) Test

 Effective October 2020

-For students who took the Accuplacer ATB exam prior to October 2020.
+For students who took the Accuplacer ATB test prior to October 2020.

 Steps to Register

-2. The ATB advisor will notify the Testing Office to contact you to set up an appointment to take the ATB exam.
+2. The Testing Office will contact you to set up an appointment to take the ATB test.

 Note: In some cases, students can receive test accommodations.
 Some examples of test accommodations are: extended time, readers/scribes, spell checker.
 Before scheduling a test appointment, register your need for accommodations with the Office of Accessibility.